red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

       engine: openai
       model: gpt-4-turbo

-Make sure to also define the required API access key, e.g. for OpenAI you will have to set the ``OPENAI_API_KEY`` environment variable.
+Make sure to also define the required API access key.
+For example, for OpenAI you will have to set the ``OPENAI_API_KEY`` environment variable.

 Every LLM prompt contains a default context that can be modified if needed to adapt to the use case.
 See this `example configuration <../../../tests/test_configs/multi_modal_demo_v2_x/demo.yml>`_ to get started.
 This will heavily influence all the LLM invocations.